Usmansharafa/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script displays the current directory contents in a long format
 ## 4-listmorefiles
 This script displays the current directory contents in a long format including hidden files
+## 5-listfilesdigitonly
+This script displays directory contents in a long format with user and group IDs displayed numerically and hidden files